-The student has the right to appeal major disciplinary actions taken by the Student Services Liaison, or his staff.
-Appeals will be heard by the Disciplinary Appeal Committee comprised of two student leaders, two faculty members, a faculty member of the students' choice, the Student Services Liaison, and chaired by the VP of Student Life or his designee.
+The student has the right to appeal major disciplinary actions taken by the VP & Dean of Student Life or Student Development staff.
+Appeals will be heard by the Disciplinary Appeal Committee comprised of two student leaders, two faculty members, a faculty member of the students' choice, two Associate Deans, and chaired by the VP & Dean of Student Life or his designee.

-Appeals are to be made in writing, to the VP & Dean of Student Life or the Student Services Liaison, within 48 hours of the original decision.
+Appeals are to be made in writing, to the VP & Dean of Student Life or the Associate Dean for Residence Life within 48 hours of the original decision.
 The written appeal shall consist of a statement of detailed facts, which make the appeal necessary.